 You'll be motivated to get in shape—or stay in shape—when you can exercise at home.
 A home gym helps save money on commercial gym costs or acts as a great supplement when you don't feel like going out.
-You'll be less prone to procrastination when all of your exercise equipment is nearby.
+You'll also be less prone to procrastination when all of your exercise equipment is nearby.

 Indoor Ceiling-Mounted Pull-Up Bar Basics

 Just three pieces of steel pipe fit together to form a rectangle with one open end.
 This open, long end is against the ceiling, while its opposite long end is the actual pull-up bar.
 Two smaller pipes are on each side.
-Lag bolts attach the pipes to a two-by-four via floor flanges.
+Lag bolts attach the pipes to a 2x4 via floor flanges.